mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Application setup may also determine other criteria for membership validity.
 For example, per-device signature keys can be signed by an identity key recognized by other participants.
-If a certificate chain is used to sign off on device signature keys, then revocation by the owner adds an alternative flag to prompt membership removal.
+If a certificate chain is used to authenticate device signature keys, then revocation by the owner adds an alternative mechanism to prompt membership removal.

 An MLS group's secrets change on every change of membership, so each client only